ystskm/node-grunt-runner/README.md

 ```

 ### - Of course available contrib-plugins in Gruntfile.js.
-the most confortable way to construct a task.
+the most comfortable way to construct a task.
 ```js
 module.exports = function(grunt) {